- Publishing Stats for the Writer

 Who are the publishers accepting submissions directly from authors and illustrators these days - but who are still SOLID and reliable?
 Here’s my list.
 (I’ll be updating this every so often.)

-Just added FIVE new publishers to this list, and updated an older link from Peachtree.
+Just added SIX new publishers to this list, and updated an older link from Peachtree.

 This is a rare list of reputable publishers who are currently accepting submissions - without requiring an agent be involved.